dj1411/HabitChart/www/quality/test_funational.md

     - 1 year data

 # Data bar
-- The height of a bar should be based on last 3 months data
 - upon changing the value in modal, the bar should display according height
     - test by chosing lower value
     - test by chosing higher value